Guest post by Nicole Boyer

 By volunteering, students develop life skills and become well-rounded individuals.

 Starting young provides an opportunity for students to learn and grow into valuable members of society.
 They develop life skills as they get immersed in activities that are outside of their comfort zones.
-They become socially aware and learn to appreciate their life and value what they have, especially when they realize that their problems would seem like a vacation for most people.
+They become socially aware and learn to appreciate their life and value what they have.

-Another opportunity to take advantage of is becoming competent and employable after meeting all learning objectives.
-Volunteering also serves as a training ground for honing students’ skills.
-This will give them an edge over those who do not have any volunteer experience.
+Volunteering serves as a training ground for honing students’ skills, giving them an edge over those who do not have any volunteer experience.
 Encourage them to join volunteer programs during school breaks or over the summer.

 Employers seek volunteer experience from fresh graduates.

-As mentioned, employable skills develop by volunteering because it serves as supplemental training.
-Employers prefer hiring fresh graduates with volunteer experience.
-It shows commitment and a sense of responsibility.
-Volunteers are reliable, selfless, responsible, and willing to do more than what is asked even without monetary compensation.
+Employers prefer hiring fresh graduates with volunteer experience because it shows commitment and a sense of responsibility.
+Volunteers are reliable, selfless, responsible, and willing to do more than what is asked—even without monetary compensation.
 These are qualities that employers look for when hiring fresh graduates.